Thenlie/click-here-assessment/README.md

 A technical interview assessment created for [Click Here Digital](https://www.clickheredigital.com/).

-I created a fully functional RESTful API from scratch using a [PostgreSQL](https://www.postgresql.org/) database, [Sequelize](https://sequelize.org/) as the ORM and [Express](https://expressjs.com/) for the server.
+I created a fully functional RESTful API from scratch using a [PostgreSQL](https://www.postgresql.org/) database, [Sequelize](https://sequelize.org/) ORM, and [Express](https://expressjs.com/) server.
 All routes have unit tests created with [Jest](https://jestjs.io/).
 User authentication is handled via [JSON Web Token](https://jwt.io/).

 This is a back-end only app so it must be tested in API testing software like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/).
 For full instructions on running the app see [Usage](#usage).